Brews and Bees

-Bees are currently facing a host of environmental obstacles and are experiencing a failure to thrive.
-When we drink high quality beer made with organic and/or sustianble hops we're helping to preserve the health of one of the most important insect species on Earth.
+Bees face a host of environmental obstacles and are experiencing a failure to thrive.
+When we drink high quality beer made with organic and/or sustainable hops we're helping to preserve the health of one of the most important animals on Earth - the honeybee.

-Breweries, like Coors, Budweiser, and others use dangerous gmo products - including corn, rice and other ingredients - known to cause health problems in both humans and pollinators.
+Breweries, like Coors, Budweiser, and others use dangerous chemical laden gmo products - including corn, rice and other ingredients - known to cause health problems in both humans and pollinators.

 Bee-friendly companies care about their customers' well being, support eco-system health, and provide consumers with extraordinary products.